spinnaker/spinnaker.github.io/setup/security/authorization/ldap/index.md

 in users credentials.

 Fiat will use the "bound" account to do the following:
-- Make a query for `group-search-base`
+- Make a query for `group-search-base`. <strong>THIS IS A REQUIRED FIELD.</strong>  If not set, no roles will be queried.
-- Filter the obtained groups with `group-search-filter`
+- Filter the obtained groups with `group-search-filter`.
+This will use the group-role-attribute (`cn=X`) field on the query to find role names.
 - For the groups associated with the user’s full DN = `the user id of the user`
 - For the groups retrieved, the roles will be the `group-role-attributes` attributes.